opds-community/drafts/best-practices/borrowing.md

 Whenever a hold becomes available for a user (whether it needs to be confirmed or automatically turned into a loan), catalogs should contact the user to warn them.

-Clients may also fetch a user's bookshelf on a regular basis to warn the user of these changes in a publication's availability.
+Clients may also fetch a user's bookshelf on a regular basis to warn the user of these changes to a publication's availability.

 ## Appendix A - Catalog Examples

 * 🇧🇪 [Lirtuel](https://www.lirtuel.be/v1/home.opds2)

+## Appendix B - Error Handling

+TODO